ESDU Vibration and Acoustic Fatigue Series

 The estimation of near-field sound pressure levels due to jet noise.

-Estimation of sound pressure levels due to buzz-saw noise within the intake duct of a supersonic fan or compressor.
+Estimation of far-field sound pressure levels due to buzz-saw noise of a supersonic fan or compressor.

 Estimation of the surface pressure fluctuations in the turbulent boundary layer of a flight vehicle.